SashaKalgin/Documentation/Android Documentation/API Guide - Android.md

 **Return a value:** no result.

-## sendData
+## send
-The method allows to send a buffer of characters to the user specification.
+The method allows to send a message to the user specification.

 **Gets a parameters list:**

 Type   | Name | Description
 ------ | ---- | -------------------------------------------------
-String | uid  | Specifies the user, to which will send the buffer of characters. byte[] | data  | The buffer of characters for sending.
+String | uid  | Specifies the user, to which the message is sent. byte[] | msg  | The message for sending.

 **Return a value:**